Banana Wars: Origins

-Most prominently, the US was advancing economic, political, and military interests in order to maintain its sphere of influence and to secure the Panama Canal (which opened in 1914).
-The US had recently built the Panama Canal in order to promote global trade and to project its naval power.
-US companies, such as the United Fruit Company (now Chiquita) and Standard Fruit Company (now Dole plc), also had financial stakes in the production of bananas, tobacco, sugarcane, and other commodities throughout the Caribbean, Central America, and northern South America.
-The latter had a history of political intervention, most notably overthrowing the Kingdom of Hawaii in 1898.
+Most prominently, the U.S. was advancing economic, political, and military interests in order to maintain its sphere of influence and to secure the Panama Canal (which opened in 1914).
+The U.S. had recently built the Panama Canal in order to promote global trade and to project its naval power.
+U.S. companies, such as the United Fruit Company (UFC, now Chiquita) and Standard Fruit Company (now Dole plc), also had financial stakes in the production of bananas, tobacco, sugarcane, and other commodities throughout the Caribbean, Central America, and northern South America.

 Economic origins

-The US justified its interventions in Latin America by stating they were necessary actions to protect its economic interest.
+The U.S. justified its interventions in Latin America by stating they were necessary actions to protect its economic interest.
 The Panama Canal was used as a major justification of these interventions which America deemed essential for its trade and security over the Northern Hemisphere.
-With the 1901 Hay–Pauncefote Treaty, granting the US control to build the Panama Canal, the US felt the need to protect its economic goals and strategic objectives in the region which would later set the stage for the Banana Wars.
+With the 1901 Hay–Pauncefote Treaty, granting the U.S. control to build the Panama Canal, the U.S. felt the need to protect its economic goals and strategic objectives in the region which would later set the stage for the Banana Wars.

-With financial stakes in many crops, the US also felt compelled to protect these companies producing these goods.
-Major food companies like the United Fruit Company (UFC), which was the major exporter of bananas to the US, needed the military’s help in protecting its large plantations and railroads from potential threats.
-With the US backing these companies, it allowed them to hold a large influence over the local governments.
-Now with the US having an economic foothold in Latin America, they were able to assert control over this region and ensure that their own interests came first.
+With financial stakes in many crops, the U.S. also felt compelled to protect these companies producing these goods.
+Major food companies like UFC, which was the major exporter of bananas to the U.S., needed the military's help in protecting its large plantations and railroads from potential threats.
+With the U.S. backing these companies, it allowed them to hold a large influence over the local governments.
+With an economic foothold in Latin America, the U.S. was able to assert control over the region and ensure its interests came first.

-Nicaragua was the main center of unrest against US companies' interest and the two main figures involved were Guatemala’s ruler Manuel Estrada Cabrera (1900), who ruthlessly modernized the economy with Indian slave labor, and Nicaragua’s Liberal ruler, Jose Santos Zelaya, both were forceful autocratic leaders, and most importantly mortal enemies.
-Cabrera managed to convince the US representatives in Latin America that he was an enlightened progressive trying to bring Guatemala into the modern age like America.
-Zelaya was highly against picking favorites with other countries outside of Latin America especially so Zelaya would preach about how the Americans should involve themselves with Latin American business and to have them stick to their own country.
-Because of this, American opinion of Zelaya was much lower than that of Manuel.
+Nicaragua was the main center of unrest against U.S. companies' interest.
+Two main figures involved were Guatemala's ruler Manuel Estrada Cabrera, who ruthlessly modernized the economy with Indian slave labor, and Nicaragua's Liberal ruler, Jose Santos Zelaya.
+Both were forceful autocratic leaders and most importantly were mortal enemies.
+Cabrera managed to convince the U.S. representatives in Latin America that he was an enlightened progressive trying to bring Guatemala into the modern age like America.
+Zelaya was against picking favorites with other countries outside of Latin America; Zelaya would preach about how the Americans should not involve themselves with Latin American business and stick to their own country.
+Therefore, American opinion of Zelaya was much lower than that of Estrada.

-The Americans in Latin America did not like how Zelaya was involved in the economy of Latin America as well as his way of meddling in other countries affairs to get what he felt was best.
-Zelaya's distaste of the Americans also came with the building of the Panama Canal which he wanted built in Nicaragua instead.
+The Americans in Latin America did not like how Zelaya was involved in the economy of Latin America as well as his way of meddling in other countries' affairs to get what he felt was best.
+Zelaya's distaste of the Americans was exacerbated when the canal was built in Panama rather than Nicaragua.